-It's not just you - Summer 2020 has been hotter than expected.
+It's not just you - this summer has been hotter than expected.
 Staying cool in summer is more than just a matter of cranking up the air conditioner and eating some ice cream.
 Every plus size woman knows that feeling physically uncomfortable is a huge distraction.
 You don't have to accept sweat rashes and chafing as a normal part of hot weather.

 Embrace the Sweat